MICHIGAN FLIPPERS PINBALL LEAGUE

 B Division Finals

-B Division will play a single-elimination ladder with all present players on finals day.
+B Division may play a single-elimination ladder with all present players on finals day.

 Each round, the four lowest-seed players will face off on a random machine that is not being used by an A Division match.